jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/bioSAXS.rst

 Next decide, if you have many files per one sample - typically multiple measurements you want to average first - or if you have one file per sample.
 If you have many files (our example) you should check "Group by Samples?" option.
 If you have one file per sample, you should uncheck this checkbox or your data structure will be too complicated.

 If the "Group by Sample?" is checked, code will assume that string before the last number separated by "_" - that is before "_00023.dat" is the name and create subfolder for that sample.
 That is **VERY convenient** in this case, you'll see it later.
-See in the figure below, how the data structure looks like: your data were imported in root\:SAXS.
+See in the image below, how the data structure looks like: your data were imported in root\:SAXS.
 In there, for each sample name code created folder with name based on the file name (without the last "_000xx" number).
 It placed all individual data inside its own folders with names which now2 include that last number to make sure the names match the file names.
 Inside each individual folder code placed your q values in wave called "q_sampleName", intensity in "r_samplename" and errors in "s_samplename".
 This is what is knowns as QRS naming system Irena uses :ref:`QRS naming system <important.QRS>`.

 However, if you have only one measurement per sample, using this grouping just buries your data to deeper folder structure.
 In that case, do NOT do it, it will just keep annoying you.